 Those are the basics to stitching your petal.
 There are a lot of subtle things you can do to make your stitching even more blended.
 A good resource is Long and Short Stitch Embroidery a Collection of Flowers by Trish Burr.

-Trish Burr has many free projects for you to try your hand at.
-Excellent instructions!!
+Trish Burr has many free projects for you to try and she always provides excellent instructions.
 Let us know what you think about this technique.
-You can share your photographs with other stitchers at our Facebook Page!
+You can share your photographs with other stitchers at our Facebook Page.

 We hope this guide makes your stitching easier and more enjoyable!